DHTMLX/docs-suite/docs/grid/usage.md

 **Related sample:** [Grid.
 Grouping counters and empty groups](https://snippet.dhtmlx.com/f4a5voun?mode=wide)

+#### Counters of a group

+A group header row carries the following service properties:

+- `$count` - the number of data rows that the group currently holds.
+For a nested grouping it is the size of the whole subtree of the group.
+Nested headers and summary rows don't count as data
+- `$totalCount` - the number of data rows that the group holds ignoring the active filters.
+It equals `$count` when no filter is active
+- `$by` - the field that the level groups by: the field name, or the function passed as `by` when the level groups by a function

+Every row of a grid, a group header included, also carries the `$index` service property with the position of the row among the rendered ones.

+#### Aggregated fields

+Grid recomputes every field listed in the `map` object of a grouping level over the rows that are left, both on the header row and on the group summary row that the `summary` property adds.

+Grid calculates the [summaries](grid/configuration.md#custom-statistics-in-the-column-headerfooter-and-spans) of a column and of the grid over the data rows only as well, so the group header rows and the group summary rows don't affect the totals.

 #### Filtering grouped data

-A filtering rule (or a filtering function) is matched against the data rows only.
-Group headers and summary rows aren't checked against the rule, so a custom filtering callback isn't called with a `$group` or a `$groupSummary` row.
-A group is kept or dropped by what is left inside it.
+Grid matches a filtering rule (or a filtering function) against the data rows only.
+It never checks group headers and summary rows against the rule, so a custom filtering callback never receives a `$group` or a `$groupSummary` row.
+A group stays as long as any of its rows match the rule.

-A group is removed from the grid together with its summary row and its nested groups when all its rows are filtered out, and comes back when the filter is reset.
+A group that loses all its rows to filtering leaves the grid together with its summary row and its nested groups, and comes back when you reset the filter.
 To keep such a group in the grid, set the [`showEmptyGroups`](grid/api/grid_group_config.md) property of the `group` configuration object to *true*.

 #### Removing a group

-Calling the [](data_collection/api/datacollection_remove_method.md) method with the id of a group header removes the whole group: the header itself, the rows of the group, its summary row and its nested groups.
+Calling the [`remove()`](data_collection/api/datacollection_remove_method.md) method with the id of a group header removes the whole group: the header itself, the rows of the group, its summary row and its nested groups.

 ### Making group panel elements closable